-- To what degree the statistical model and data analysis plan are suitable for the planned study. - How the statistical plan, including sample size projections and power analysis, is adequate for the study and all proposed correlative studies. - Whether the statistical plan compensates for the use of a subpopulation of a recruited sample population to ensure appropriate power can be achieved within the subpopulation study. - Whether the plans for the valid analysis of group differences on the basis of race and/or ethnicity for phase 3 clinical trials are appropriate for the proposed research.
+- To what degree the statistical model and data analysis plan are suitable for the planned study. - How the statistical plan, including sample size projections and power analysis, is adequate for the study and all proposed correlative studies. - If applicable, whether the statistical plan compensates for the use of a subpopulation of a recruited sample population to ensure appropriate power can be achieved within the subpopulation study. - If applicable, whether the plans for the valid analysis of group differences on the basis of sex/gender, race, and/or ethnicity for phase 3 clinical trials are appropriate for the proposed research.